What the 15.5% Airbnb new fee structure means for hosts

-Airbnb has replaced split fees with a 15.5% Airbnb host-only fee.
-Learn how this affects your earnings and how Hometime ensures strong returns for hosts.
+Airbnb service fee changes replace split fees with a 15.5% Airbnb host-only fee.
+Learn how this affects your earnings and how Hometime ensures strong returns.

 This is a significant update for hosts worldwide.
 So what does this mean for your earnings?
 Let’s take a closer look.